If Your Claim Is Denied

 How to Appeal (if applicable):

-- Prove you filed on time (if you did)
+- Prove you filed on time (provide confirmation number or postmark)

-- Show "good cause" for late filing if late
+- Show "good cause" for late filing if you did file late

 Good Cause Examples: